-How easy are these dreamy Panang Peanut Noodles?
+How easy are these dreamy Panang Noodles?
 Just whip up the sauce in the blender, toss with hot rice noodles, and load up on toppings!

 Let’s be honest.

 We’re all here for the toppings, am I right?

 I mean, I love a bowl of creamy, spicy, peanut-y noodles as much as the next person… but I mainly eat these panang peanut noodles for the toppings.

 I love these panang curry noodles served at room temperature, but if you just can’t wait you’re welcome to eat them hot.